benwei/booc/Readme.md

 ## Brief
-This is a experimental pracice project for ooc (object oriented C).
+This is experimental projects which dervied from ooc (object oriented C).
+I used the concepts for ooc to create tools such as command line calc

 ## ooc

 ### calc
+the calculator is a intermidated tool created by parsing experssion

 ```
 $ make tests